• Email Outreach

 Most platforms offer different subscription plans based on features and the number of users.
 Start with the plan that solves your most immediate problems.
 You can always upgrade later as your team grows or your needs change.
 The goal is to get a quick win, not to buy a platform with dozens of features you’ll never touch.

-Train Your Team for High Adoption
+Step 2: Train Your Team for Success

 The biggest reason sales tools fail is that reps don’t use them.
 The best way to avoid this is to pick a tool that works where your team already works: their inbox.
 When a tool is built directly into Gmail, there’s no new interface to learn and no need to switch between tabs.
 This is why some tools see 90% adoption in the first week.